18F/handbook/_pages/software-tools/slack.md

 Slack is required for all [TTS](http://www.gsa.gov/portal/category/25729) staff.
 Some things you'll want to remember, especially if you're new to Slack:

 - **Everything in Slack is subject to FOIA** and is therefore potentially part of the public record (written words that are attributable back to you).
-Don’t say something on Slack that you wouldn’t feel comfortable appearing on the news.
+Don't say something on Slack that you wouldn't feel comfortable appearing on the news.
 - **Customizing your profile** by adding your location and [personal pronouns](http://pronoun.is/) to the Last Name field so they appear alongside your messages.
 This is a great way to be remote-friendly and gender inclusive.
 Otherwise, your colleagues need to view your profile to see that information.
 Remember to add other helpful info in your profile while you're in there.
-- **The advanced settings section** provides an option for _only showing channels that have unread messages._ This is useful if you’re a member of a lot of channels.
+- **The advanced settings section** provides an option for _only showing channels that have unread messages._ This is useful if you're a member of a lot of channels.
 - **Click the timestamp** on any post to go to the archival view of it.
-This is helpful if you’d like to cross-post a link to a message in another channel.
+This is helpful if you'd like to cross-post a link to a message in another channel.
 - **Feel free to pop in and out of channels.** You can `/mute` channels (so you only receive messages when your name or `@channel` is mentioned) or leave channels if they become overwhelming.
-- **If you’re interested in tracking specific keywords across Slack,** set up [highlight word notifications](https://get.slack.help/hc/en-us/articles/201398467-Highlight-word-notifications).
+- **If you're interested in tracking specific keywords across Slack,** set up [highlight word notifications](https://get.slack.help/hc/en-us/articles/201398467-Highlight-word-notifications).
 - **To add an RSS feed to any channel**, type `/feed subscribe <RSS URL>`.
-- **Never use Slack to share secure information.** If you want to say something private, it’s easy to ask someone to hop on a call.
+- **Never use Slack to share secure information.** If you want to say something private, it's easy to ask someone to hop on a call.
 - **You can use Slack as an archival system.** It has a [powerful search feature](https://get.slack.help/hc/en-us/articles/202528808-Searching-in-Slack) and you can search specific channels or conversations.
 For instance, if you have a question about a specific healthcare plan, search for that in Slack before asking.
 - You can also search by tagged emoji.
 To see all messages tagged with a particular emoji, search Slack for `has:{{emoji_name}}` (for example `has::evergreen_tree:`).
 - **Set Slack boundaries when you need to be heads-down** by [setting your status](https://get.slack.help/hc/en-us/articles/201864558-Setting-your-Slack-status) to _Away_.
 If you use Slack on mobile, you can **prevent direct messages and mentions from pinging you when you're not working**.
 Just set your phone to Do Not Disturb mode or temporarily turn off notifications from the Slack app.
 Don't worry — though we have different schedules and may message each other at strange times, there's no expectation for people to respond when they're not working.